 srcData.csv - is our metadata file (export excel to .csv)

 targetFile.ts - is where the resulted STANAG file will be created.

 Pretty easy, no?

-Or, you’re doing an automated batch processing and want the KlvStreamInjector to start processing immediately and exit upon completions, without any user interaction, and you also don’t need any messages sent to console.
-No problem, just add –autostart and –silent arguments.
+Or, you're doing an automated batch processing and want the KlvStreamInjector to start processing immediately and exit upon completions, without any user interaction, and you also don't need any messages sent to the console.
+No problem, just add --autostart and --silent arguments.